Logo

 Just make sure to be prepared for the crowd, as the BIZ Fair is anticipated to draw over 500,000 visitors in a celebration of Cambodia and the entire Southeast Asian economic region’s robust socioeconomic growth.
 Keep in mind that the fair will be held on Pouy Chamtav Mao Beach.

-2. Kampot and Kep
+2. Kampot And Kep

 Best of both worlds, almost literally.